m-khorasani/CosmoMC_CDE/README.rst

 Citing CosmoMC_CDE
 =============================

-If you use MGCosmoMC for your scientific work, please cite the following papers:
+If you use CosmoMC_CDE for your scientific work, please cite the following paper:

 - Cascading Dark Energy